-Control Programs with Trackpad Gestures or the Apple Remote
+Control Applications with Trackpad Gestures

-You can use the Apple Remote to control some Windows programs.
-If you have an Apple portable computer, such as a Macbook, or if you have an Apple Magic Trackpad, you can use gestures, such as swiping left or right across the trackpad, to control some Windows programs.
+If you have an Apple portable computer, such as a Macbook, or if you have an Apple Magic Trackpad, you can use gestures, such as swiping left or right across the trackpad, to control some Windows applications.

-Note: You can control some Windows programs using three-finger swipes only if you're using Parallels Desktop with Mac OS X Snow Leopard.
-In OS X Lion and later, three-finger swipes are used by default to move between full-screen apps and spaces.
+Note: You can control some Windows applications using three-finger swipes only if you're using Parallels Desktop with macOS Snow Leopard.
+In macOS Lion and later, three-finger swipes are used by default to move between full-screen apps and spaces.